nasa/Open-Gov-Plan-v4/README.md

   - Code Sharing
   - Small Business Innovation Research/Small Business Technology Transfer
 - Keeping Track: From Then to Now

 We heard from citizens that tracking progress across all the Plans [2010, 2012, 2014 and now 2016] is difficult.
-To address this, we collected all the activities from in previous Plans and created a matrix view for easy reference.
+To address this, we collected all the activities from in previous Plans.
+When we publish the plan, these two sections will be organized in a matrix format for easy reference, with an update on progress, and whether or not the activity is complete, closed out, or ongoing.
+At this point, we’ve listed them with the year we introduced the in our Open Gov Plans.

   - OMB Memo M-16-16
   - Historical and Ongoing Activities included in previous Open Gov Plans